Graduation Information and Considerations

 Undergraduate Students

-Currently enrolled undergraduate students who have enough earned hours to be eligible to apply for graduation will receive an email at the beginning of the term alerting them that the application for graduation is open.
-The email will also provide detailed instructions on how to apply through your AppalNet account.
+Currently enrolled undergraduate students who have earned 86+ hours are considered eligible to apply for graduation.
+Students will receive an email at the beginning of the term alerting them that the application for graduation is open along with instructions on how to apply through their AppalNet.

-Undergraduate students must apply for graduation in the term immediately preceding the one in which they will complete all coursework and requirements for graduation (including internships, study abroad, etc.).
-This will allow colleges to send information about remaining graduation requirements before students register for their final semester.
+Undergraduate students are highly encouraged to apply for graduation in the term immediately preceding the one in which they will complete all coursework and requirements for graduation (including internships, study abroad, etc.).
+This will allow the college to send information about remaining graduation requirements before students register for their final semester.

 Graduate Students

-Graduate students should visit https://graduate.appstate.edu/enrolled-students/graduation-faqs for deadlines and information.
+Graduate students should contact the Grad School directly and visit here https://graduate.appstate.edu/enrolled-students/graduation-faqs for deadlines and information.

-Walking in the Commencement Ceremony is not synonymous with graduating; however, we hope you will choose to participate.
-Please visit Appalachian’s Commencement site for ceremony details.
+Walking in Commencement is not synonymous with Graduation.
+We do hope you choose to participate in the ceremony.
+Please visit the App State Commencement Website for all the details.

 Undergraduate Students